Chart Color Schemes

 Lenah Valley - Mount Stuart shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high in the area, with 28.7% of residents currently enrolled in formal education as of 2021.
+Educational participation is notably high, with 28.7% of residents currently enrolled in formal education as per the latest figures available.
 This includes 9.2% in primary education, 6.7% in secondary education, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education